Navbar button The Headteacher

 If your teaching staff are given the time, resources and support to become true specialists, they will be able to bring more weight to what they are saying to the rest of the staff in their training.

-The use of your own teaching staff to provide high-quality CPD to the rest of your school community benefits everyone, but needs to be done in a way that provides the right tools and environment for this to happen – just as you expect teachers to provide to the children in their class.
+The use of your own teaching staff to provide high-quality in-house training to the rest of your school community benefits everyone.
+However, it needs to be done in a way that provides the right tools and environment for this to happen – just as you expect teachers to provide to the children in their class.

-Ben Case is Education Advisor for Tapestry and the Foundation Stage Forum.
-He was previously a primary teacher for more than 10 years.
+Ben Case is education advisor for Tapestry and the Foundation Stage Forum.
+He was previously a primary teacher for more than ten years.